On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: The Born-Oppenheimer Approximation

 A violation of the relation would require a `wavefunction' sharply peaked in \textit{both} the position and momentum basis simultaneously, contrary to this basic fact about QM and \textbf{BO}.
 They would only be violated if, the model represented electron or nuclei states as other than vectors in Hilbert space: say, as a delta functions in both position and momentum space.\footnote{See Footnote \ref{mixed} for a short discussion of precisely such a possibility in the context of mixed classical-quantum models in which there is failure of positivity of the density matrix in the quantum part of the model.
 As discussed there, this is understood by the scientists themselves as a pathological feature of the models rather than a putative representation of Heisenberg uncertainty violation.} Similarly, that the `nuclear wavefunction' $\theta_a(x_1)\in L^2(\mathbb{R}^m)$ is a vector in a Hilbert space means that it cannot violate the Heisenberg uncertainty relation; it does not and cannot violate the Heisenberg uncertainty relation.
-(The scare quotes remind the reader that the `electronic wavefunction' $\psi_a(x_1,x_2)$ also plays a role in representing the state of the nuclei.)
+Moreover, as already noted, there is no justification for interpreting $\Psi_a(x_1,x_2)$ as factored into strictly nuclear and electronic parts.
+The factor, $\psi_a(x_1,x_2)$, depends on the nuclear configuration, not just the electron configuration (hence the scare quotes around `nuclear wavefunction').
+The role of `classical' parameters and the `clamped' Hamiltonian in constructing $\psi_a(x_1,x_2)$ is not relevant to the status of the nuclei as quantum particles since all representation of states is via vectors in a Hilbert space